rhomobile/rhodes/README.md

 Rhodes
 ===

 [Rhodes](http://github.com/rhomobile/rhodes) is a framework for building locally executing, device-optimized mobile applications for smartphone devices.
 These applications are optimized for interacting with transactional enterprise application backends (with synced local data via [RhoConnect](http://rhomobile.com/products/rhoconnect)).
-Rhodes is available for iOS, Android, Windows Mobile, Symbian, and Research in Motion (Blackberry) smartphones.
+Rhodes is available for iOS, Android, Windows Mobile, Windows Phone 8, Windows CE, and BIG Windows (XP, 7, 8).

 Rhodes is available as an open source product under the MIT license.
-For developers interested a commercial license is still [available](http://rhomobile.com/products/rhodes/license/).
+Commercial support for Rhodes is included in the [RhoMobile Suite](www.motorolasolutions.com/rhomobile).

 ## Introduction